AdobeDocs/adobeio-events/intro/journaling_api.md

 Position moose:e7ba778b-dace-4994-96e7-da80e7125233:2159b72c-e284-4899-b572-08da250e3614 may or may not have existed but it surely doesn't exist anymore.
 ```

-The above response corresponds to validating a positon that had expired.
-In case, the positon actually corresponded to the end of the journal, we could get a `204 No Content` or a `200 OK` (with events `since` the position) response back from the validate API.
+The above response corresponds to validating a position that had expired.
+In case the position actually corresponded to the end of the journal, we could get a `204 No Content` or a `200 OK` (with events `since` the position) response back from the validate API.

 ```
 curl -X GET \